the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab0_turtle/_index.md

 ## Setup
 To get your computer ready, we need to configure the workspace you will use for the class.

-{{< aside >}}
-*Hello!
-I'm the For Your Information Space Invader (or FyiSi for short).
-I'll be stopping by every once in a while to give you some extra information about labs or the content you're learning.
-Here's my first FYI:*

-Sometimes you'll see {{< code-action >}} in a lab, this means that you need do something that involves writing code or using your Terminal.
-You can use these like little action items during labs.
-{{< /aside >}}

 {{< tabs "computer-setup" >}}
 {{< tab "MacOS" >}}